pramontal247/CIS-627/README.md

 # Data
-The set is over 400K rown and 255 columns.
-After subsetting to meet the analysis parameters I was left with 318K rows and 35 columns. the subsets included seperating rows by the Down of the play and the Play type.
+The Data set is over 400K rown and 255 columns.
+After subsetting to meet the analysis parameters I was left with 318K rows and 35 columns.
+The subsets included seperating rows by the Down of the play and the Play type.
 Below is a visualization of all play types inculded in an NFL game.
 Based on this I decided to subset for the two most used playtypes.
 Below is a link to the original data set.

 https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016